Skip to main content

 Agent API

 The Agent API lets you programmatically launch, monitor, and manage background AI agents that work on your documents.
-Agents run asynchronously, optionally using a workflow template, and produce structured artifacts (markdown documents or tables) as output.
+Agents run asynchronously, optionally using a workflow, and produce structured artifacts (markdown documents or tables) as output.

 The API operates on background agents only — interactive chat sessions are not included in list or detail responses.